![]() |

 and a daughter with black curls,

-beautiful like her mother.
+beautiful as her mother.

-I came past your house today.
+I passed your house today.

 It smelled of lavender and basil,